Terms & Conditions

 8.1 Before a Service Provider lists services, it must ensure its identity, and the identity of its personnel who are providing the services and/or accessing Skillet on its behalf, are verified.
-We may suspend or restrict a Service Provider’s access to Skillet at any time if we are unable to they or the identity of their personnel are unable to be verified.
+We may suspend or restrict a Service Provider’s access to Skillet at any time if we are unable to verify them or the identity of their personnel are unable to be verified.

 8.2 Skillet also makes certain Badges available to Service Providers.
 These Badges can denote training, accreditation, industry membership or tenure on Skillet (referred to in this clause as qualifications).
 Badges can be requested by Service Providers via Skillet and may be issued by us at our sole discretion upon verification (to our satisfaction) of the validity of the underlying qualifications.

 8.3 Our verification requirements for identification and Badges are as follows:

 a. in relation to identify verification, Service Providers must: